Hunter's Point South Ferry Landing FAQs

 3. When will construction of the new landing occur?

-NYCEDC anticipates starting construction in Summer 2025 with a completion by the end of 2025.
+NYCEDC anticipates starting construction in winter 2027 with a completion by the summer/fall of 2027.
 Most work is done off site to minimize construction time and impacts to the park.

 4. Will existing service at Hunter's Point South need to be changed or paused during construction?